-The 20th annual dinner event of the Athlete of the Year Program, with leadership from Moni Lagonia, Sue Taylor and Ann Bilodeau, will be celebrated on Wednesday May 16, and hosted at Bingemans, Kitchener.
+The 20th annual dinner event of the Athlete of the Year Program, with leadership from Moni Lagonia, Sue Taylor and Ann Bilodeau, was celebrated on Wednesday May 16, 2018 and hosted at Bingemans in Kitchener.

-For the 20th Annual Dinner, the Athlete of the Year Program is pleased to welcome Mel and Terry Barrie from “Hockey Helps The Homeless” who will co-ordinate the On-Line and Silent / Live Auction in collaboration with the “Rotary Club of Kitchener-Westmount.”
+For the 20th Annual Dinner, the Athlete of the Year Program was pleased to welcome Mel and Terry Barrie from “Hockey Helps The Homeless” who co-ordinated the On-Line and Silent / Live Auction in collaboration with the “Rotary Club of Kitchener-Westmount.”

 The Athlete of the Year program had modest origins, as originally conceived by Ken Brooks and John Thompson in 1998 as an added feature for the annual Big Brothers Sports Celebrity dinner.
 An initial meeting was convened on February 1, 1999 in the Board Room of United Way serving Kitchener, Waterloo, Wellesley, Wilmot and Woolwich, in the Marsland Centre in Waterloo.

 Thirteen community volunteers were in attendance – Bob Arnot, Tripho Bogias, Ken Brooks, Don Cameron, Dominic Cardillo, Pat Doherty, Wayne Gowing, Dennis Hartlieb, Jim Lavell, Stephen Menich, John Thompson, Roseanne Toronchuk and Jill White.